crummyh/crummyh/README.md

 - 👀 I’m interested in computer science, electrical engineering, mechanical engineering...
 - 🌱 I’m currently learning C++, and am expanding my knowledge of Java
 - ⚙️ I’m working on a First Robotics team, as well as on personal projects
-- 💻 I would like to learn Javascript and Rust
+- 💻 I would like to learn Javascript, Rust and Go
 - 😄 Pronouns: he/him

 Most of my projects are on GitLab, I will add a link at some point...